-- Set this percentage initially to 120% or by the welder’s default suggestion if there is one.
+- Set this percentage initially to 120% or by the welder’s default setting if there is one.
 Some stick welders might have a range of 0-10.
 If so, then set this to 2.

-- Test these settings on similar scrap metal and tweak them if necessary.
+- Weld with these settings on scrap metal and tweak them if necessary.

-When the settings are satisfactory, and you can start arc with low effort, weld your project.
+When the settings are satisfactory, and you can start the arc with low effort, weld your project.

 When stick welding, it is vital to maintain a steady arc length all the time.
-Arc length must not be longer than the rod’s diameter.
+The arc length must not be longer than the rod’s diameter.

 However, keeping a steady arc length is not easy.
-A new welder might not have enough experience to keep a short arc length or might not have steady hands.
+A new welder might not have enough experience or might not have steady hands.